Belarus: Military

 Lieutenant General Viktor Khrenin heads the Ministry of Defence, and Alexander Lukashenko (as president) serves as Commander-in-Chief.
 The armed forces were formed in 1992 using parts of the former Soviet Armed Forces on the new republic's territory.
 The transformation of the ex-Soviet forces into the Armed Forces of Belarus, which was completed in 1997, reduced the number of its soldiers by 30,000 and restructured its leadership and military formations.

 Most of Belarus's service members are conscripts, who serve for 12 months if they have higher education or 18 months if they do not.
 Demographic decreases in the Belarusians of conscription age have increased the importance of contract soldiers, who numbered 12,000 in 2001.
 In 2005, about 1.4% of Belarus's gross domestic product was devoted to military expenditure.

-Belarus has not expressed a desire to join NATO but has participated in the Individual Partnership Program since 1997, and Belarus provided refueling and airspace support for the ISAF mission in Afghanistan.
+Belarus has not expressed a desire to join NATO but has participated in the Individual Partnership Program since 1997, and Belarus provided refueling and airspace support for the International Security Assistance Force mission in Afghanistan.
 Belarus first began to cooperate with NATO upon signing documents to participate in their Partnership for Peace Program in 1995.
-However, Belarus cannot join NATO because it is a member of the Collective Security Treaty Organisation.
+However, Belarus cannot join NATO because it is a member of the CSTO.
 Tensions between NATO and Belarus peaked after the March 2006 presidential election in Belarus.

 Human rights and corruption

-Belarus's Democracy Index rating is the lowest in Europe, the country is labelled as "not free" by Freedom House, as "repressed" in the Index of Economic Freedom, and in the Press Freedom Index published by Reporters Without Borders, Belarus is ranked 153th out of 180 countries for 2022.
-The Belarusian government is also criticized for human rights violations and its persecution of non-governmental organisations, independent journalists, national minorities, and opposition politicians.
-Lukashenko announced a new law in 2014 that will prohibit kolkhoz workers (around 9% of total work force) from leaving their jobs at will—a change of job and living location will require permission from governors.
-The law was compared with serfdom by Lukashenko himself.
-Similar regulations were introduced for the forestry industry in 2012.
-Belarus is the only European country still using capital punishment having carried out executions in 2011.
+Amnesty International, and Human Rights Watch have criticized Lukashenko's violations of human rights.
+Belarus's Democracy Index rating is the lowest in Europe, the country is labelled as "not free" by Freedom House, as "repressed" in the Index of Economic Freedom, and in the Press Freedom Index published by Reporters Without Borders, Belarus is ranked 153rd out of 180 countries for 2022.
+The Belarusian government is criticized for human rights violations and its persecution of non-governmental organizations, journalists, national minorities, and opposition politicians.
+Lukashenko announced a law in 2014 that prohibits kolkhoz farm workers (9% of work force) from leaving their jobs at will—a change of job and living location will require permission from governors.
+Lukashenko himself compared the law with serfdom.
+Belarus is the only European country still using capital punishment, having carried out executions in 2011.
+LGBT rights in Belarus are ranked among the lowest in Europe.
+In 2023, Lukashenko signed a law which allows using capital punishment against officials and soldiers convicted of high treason.

-The judicial system in Belarus lacks independence and is subject to political interference.
+The judicial system lacks independence and is subject to political interference.
 Corrupt practices such as bribery often took place during tender processes, and whistleblower protection and national ombudsman are lacking in Belarus's anti-corruption system.